Herminos/HMCCC/README.md

 }
 ```

-This allows user to download a 1.12.2 Minecraft .
+This allows user to download a 1.12.2 Minecraft and launch it(build passed on Windows 11).

 ## Build

 ```powershell
 git clone https://github.com/Herminos/HMCCC.git
 ```